awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 1. In the left navigation pane, choose **Customer managed keys**\.

-1. Under **Customer managed keys**, choose the customer managed CMK that you want to use to encrypt the inventory file\.
+1. Under **Customer managed keys**, choose the customer managed key that you want to use to encrypt the inventory file\.

 1. Under **Key policy**, choose **Switch to policy view**\.